What is the duty of loyalty in an employment relationship?

 - The agreement can only prevent you from doing these tasks or jobs in a specific geographical region and that region must be reasonable considering your former job.

-- The agreement can only be valid for a specific time period, and no longer.
+- The agreement can only be valid for a specific time period, not forever.
 That time period must be reasonable considering your former job.

 If a court is asked to determine if a non-competition agreement is reasonable, it will take these factors into account: